 Before joining Shook, Kathleen practiced for more than 12 years as a clinical pharmacist in a major teaching hospital.
 In this setting, Kathleen developed an in-depth knowledge of a wide variety of pharmaceuticals and medical devices.
 This experience provides a valuable foundation for her pharmaceutical and medical device practice.

-Kathleen also has extensive experience in all aspects of pretrial case work-up, including fact and expert discovery, both in individual cases and in the mass tort setting.
-To this end, Kathleen has been involved in a number of federal multidistrict litigations, including those pertaining to diet drugs, thimerosal, hormone therapy, hormone patches, contact lens solution, contrast agents, anti-psychotics, hip implants and defibrillators.
+In addition to her role as trial counsel, Kathleen has wide-ranging experience in all aspects of pretrial case work-up, including fact and expert discovery, both in individual cases in the mass tort setting.
+She has had top-level management roles in nationwide litigation and provides global litigation strategy consultation to pharmaceutical and medical device manufacturers.
+Kathleen has been involved in a multitude of federal multidistrict litigation, including those pertaining to diet drugs, thimerosal, hormone therapy, hormone patches, contact lens solution, contrast agents, anti-psychotic agents, hip implants, mesh implants and defibrillators.

 Gene M. Williams & Kathleen Frazier, Drug Manufacturers’ Defenses: Everything Old is New Again, 25:4 WLF Legal Backgrounder, Jan.
 29, 2010.